-The following Table 11 to 14 outline the status of TFL 48 in relation to the targets both currently and after the harvesting of all proposed blocks in the current FSP.
-For the deciduous the actual amount of 101+ in 2010 was higher than the projection conducted in 2005 by 20% (8,033 ha increase) for the Boreal Plains and 17% (9,199ha increase) for the Boreal Foothills.
+The following Tables 11 to 14 outline the status of TFL 48 in relation to the targets both currently and after the harvesting of all proposed blocks in the current FSP.
+For the deciduous the actual amount of 101+ in 2014 was lower than the projection conducted for 2015 by 18% (6,451 ha decrease) for the Boreal Plains and 8% (1,508 ha decrease) for the Boreal Foothills.
+Even though there is a decrease in late seral forest from MP 4, each NDU by BEC still has a surplus area of late forest above the 101+ target.